inpla/inpla/README.md

 ## Connections

 A **connection** is a relation between two terms, and it is expressed with the symbol `~`.
 For instance, a connection between a name `x` and an agent `A` (whose arity is 0) is denoted as `x~A`.
+There is no order in the left-hand and the right-hand side terms, thus `x~A` and `A~x` are identified as the same one.

-- Connections between a name and an agent are evaluated that the agent is connected from the name.
+- **Connections between a name and an agent** are evaluated that the agent is connected from the name.
 For instance, `x~A` is evaluated that the `A` is connected from the `x`.
+- **Connections between names** are evaluated that these names are connected mutually in interaction nets.
+However, in Inpla, these are evaluated that the left-hand side name connects to the right-hand side name, thus only one way.
+For instance, `x~y` is evaluated that the `y` is connected from the `x`.
-- Connections between agents are evaluated according to `interaction rules` explained later.
+- **Connections between agents** are evaluated according to *interaction rules* explained later.

 Here, as an example, type `x~A` with the termination symbol `;` as follows: